GrassLab/osdi2020/lab3/README.md

 ### Background
 - [x] `question 3` What will happen if you don’t clear peripherals’ interrupt signal?
 無法觸發
+The interrupt from a core’s timer can only be delivered to that core.
+This means that the timer of one core cannot be used to generate an interrupt that targets a different core.

 ### Timer interrupt
 - [x] `required 3-1` Implement IRQ handler for IRQ Exception from the current EL while using SP_ELx. (offset 0x280-0x300 in the vector table)